DeckerSU/smtp-to-telegram/README.md

 docker pull ghcr.io/deckersu/smtp-to-telegram:0.1.0
 ```

-**Note:** The image is automatically built and published to GitHub Container Registry on every push to the `main` branch.
+**Note:** The image can be built and published to GitHub Container Registry manually by the author using GitHub Actions workflows.

 ### Run with Docker